Vietnam.vn - Nền tảng quảng bá Việt Nam

 At first, Mai Chau's family did not agree.
 Her mother criticized Mr. Lan for being poor: "Our family is a big bourgeoisie, why would we let our daughter marry a soldier?".
 Although she did not argue with her mother, Mai Chau did not care about those differences.
 To her, love is not a calculation, it cannot be measured by money or family background.

-Finally, the family had to give in… A simple wedding took place - not lavish, not flashy - but a perfect start to a love that would last a lifetime.
+Finally, the family had to give in… A simple wedding took place - no extravagance, no fanfare - but it was a perfect start to a love that would last a lifetime.

 Mrs. Mai Chau once told her children and grandchildren that her husband was handsome, elegant, intellectual and had revolutionary ideals.
-She married him for that reason, and despite the ups and downs in his life, he and his wife never had to think or regret.
+She married him because of that, and although his life had gone through many ups and downs, he and his wife never had to think or regret.

 The road to the symbol of Vietnamese revolutionary cinema